Iams: History

-In 1973 during the Arab oil embargo, the costs for meat and bone meal tripled, but sale prices in the U.S. were frozen by a nationwide wage and price control issued by President Richard Nixon.
-Iams did not change the product formula during the price-freeze mandate and the company nearly went bankrupt.
+During the 1973 Arab oil embargo, the cost of meat and bone meal tripled, while sale prices in the U.S. were frozen under Phase I of President Richard Nixon's Economic Stabilization Program.
+Iams did not change its product formula during this period, and the company nearly went bankrupt as a result.
 Clay Mathile, who had joined Iams in 1970, purchased half of the company in 1975.
-By 1982, he became its sole owner and president.
-After expanding the company from $100,000 revenue in 1970 to $900 million in 1999, Mathile sold it to Procter & Gamble (P&G) in September 1999.
-In July 2006, P&G reorganized the Pet Health & Nutrition division into P&G Pet Care (consisting of the Iams and Eukanuba brands).
+In 1982, he became its sole owner and president.
+Having increased company revenue from $100,000 in 1970 to $900 million in 1999, Mathile sold Iams to Procter & Gamble in September 1999.